mitchellurgero/SquWiki/README.md

 An Example of the site is [here.](https://urgero.org)

 ## Change Log ##
+### 7/21/2015 ###
+- 404 Pages now give the option to create new page.
+(If public editing is enabled)
+- Added some more CSS elements to make the wiki look better
+- Attempted to fix XHTML standard output of the wiki

 ### 7/18/2015 ###
 - Fixed some more bugs
 - finally think this script is stable.